Policy and FAQs

 The ASSA includes pre-loaded data from your school district's October 15 NJ SMART SID Management submission.
 Your choice enrollment counts in NJ SMART and ASSA should match, except in cases where the district has accepted choice students after your choice enrollment data submission in January (i.e., unfunded choice students--see explanation above).

-If your choice enrollment exceeds your NJDOE-approved choice enrollment maximum in the October ASSA report - only in cases where the district is allowed to enroll choice students above their funded enrollment - then you will need to code them as follows: In the ASSA, these students must be counted as "Onroll" and "Received->Misc.-> Other-Tuition Free" (use Tuition Code=05).
-These choice students will be unfunded.
+In the October ASSA data submission, if your actual choice enrollment exceeds your choice enrollment data submission from the prior January - only in cases where the district is allowed to enroll choice students above their funded enrollment - then you will need to code them as follows: these students must be counted as "Onroll" and "Received->Misc.-> Other-Tuition Free" (use Tuition Code=05).
+These choice students will be unfunded for the year.

 Read the ASSA Instructions, including the manual, questions and answers, workpapers, and PowerPoint presentation.
 Contact assa@doe.nj.gov if questions.